 Chimney Corners for a more rustic cabin experience on Crystal Lake.

 Cherry Hut is legendary.
-I would classify the food as upscale diner food and you need to be able to eat in an almost all red restaurant.
-This said my family goes multiple times per trip.
+I would classify the food as “upscale diner”.
+Tip: you need to be able to eat in an almost all red restaurant.
+This said, my family goes multiple times per trip.
 I personally love the Thanksgiving turkey platter with my cherry-aid (yes, it’s lemonade with cherry juice).
 The Market Basket next door has great fresh produce and the bombdigity pumpkin bread and chocolate chip cookies.